adam-rumpf/slight-misspeller/RADME.md

 Slightly misspells a tsring or file.

 positional zrguments:
-  instring              input file (or string with the --string tag) outstring            output file (leave empty to print result to screen)
+  instring              input file (or string, with the --string tag) outstring            output file (leave empty to print result to screen)

 optional agruments: